Colimits of Heyting Algebras through Esakia Duality: Some Applications to the theory of Heyting Algebras

 \begin{theorem} The algebra $F_{G}(\mathbf{D}(X))$ is the free Heyting algebra on $X$ many generators. \end{theorem} \begin{proof} Since $F_{G}(\mathbf{D}(-))$ is the composition of the left adjoint from the inclusion of $\mathbf{DLat}$ in $\mathbf{Set}$, and $\mathbf{HA}$ in $\mathbf{DLat}$, it will be left adjoint to the composed inclusion.
 But by uniqueness of adjoints, it will be the free functor on the forgetful functor from $\mathbf{HA}$ to $\mathbf{DLat}$. \end{proof}

 This construction restricts, in the case of $X$ being finite, to the Ghilardi/Urquhart construction \cite{ghilardifreeheyting,Urquhart1973}.
 We note that unlike that situation, it is not immediately clear that $F_{G}(\mathbf{D}(X))$ carries the additional structure of a \textit{bi-Heyting algebra}; that is because, to show it, it would be necessary to show that $V_{1}(2^{X})$ is likewise a bi-Esakia space.
-Such a study involves developing substantially more theory concerning the Vietoris complex structure, and so we delay such an analysis to the sequel to this paper \cite{openmapsandinterpolantcomplexity}.

 A natural associated question is whether any of the free Heyting algebras is complete.
 We can use some well-known auxiliary constructions to show that this is never the case for infinitely many $X$:

 \begin{definition} Let $X$ be an Esakia space.
 We say that $X$ is \textit{extremally order-disconnected} if whenever $U$ is an open upset, then $cl(U)$ is clopen. \end{definition}

 It was shown in \cite{Bezhanishvili2008} that a Heyting algebra $\alg{H}$ is complete if and only if its dual space $X$ is extremally order-disconnected.
 Given an ordered-topological space $X$, we write $\max(X)$ for the maximum of $X$.
 If $X$ is a Priestley space, it is well-known \cite{Esakiach2019HeyAlg} that $\max(X)$ is a Stone space.